ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/overview.md

 - [**Summary**](summary.md): This contains some simple information about the authors of the dataset, access rights and the individual data tables in the dataset.
-- [**GBIFTaxa**](gbif_taxa.md): This describes taxa used in the Data worksheets, using the GBIF taxonomy backbone as a reference.
-This is best for observational data.
+- [**GBIFTaxa**](gbif_taxa.md): This worksheet is used to provide detailed taxonomic information for field observations of taxa used in the Data worksheets.
+The worksheet is used to validate that all taxa referenced in datasets are recorded and can be placed on the GBIF backbone taxonomy.
-- [**Sequenced taxa sheets**](sequenced_taxa.md): In many cases, taxa are identified by sequence matching against sequence databases (e.g. NCBI).
-In theory, `safedata_validator` could validate taxon ids against the underlying databases in the same way that it does using GBIF for visually identified taxa.
-However there are many databases and they are frequently updated.
-Instead, sequenced taxa sheets can be used to provide a table of taxonomic ranks for matched sequences: this is a common export format from bioinformatics workflows and allows `safedata_validator` to provide an hierarchical taxon index for these taxa.
-These sheets should only be used for sequenced taxa and no validation is carried out beyond the formatting of the table.
-  The names used for these sheets should be recorded along with details of the database used to generate them in the Summary metadata.
+- [**Sequenced taxa sheets**](sequenced_taxa.md): These worksheets are used to record taxonomic details of taxa identified through sequence matching against bioinformatic databases (e.g. NCBI).
+They are used to confirm that bioinformatic details are provided for all sequenced taxa referenced in datasets.
 - [**Locations**](locations.md): This describes all the sampling locations used in the dataset.
 - [**Data worksheets**](data.md): After these worksheets come your data tables.
 You